 Fourth, on the day the separation is completed, at 8:00 a.m.
 (New York City time), 21CF will distribute all of the issued and outstanding common stock of FOX to 21CF stockholders (other than holders of the hook stock shares) on a pro rata basis in accordance with the distribution merger agreement.
 Upon completion of the distribution, FOX will be a standalone, publicly traded company.
-Pursuant to the distribution merger agreement, a portion of each share of 21CF common stock held at the time of the distribution will be exchanged for 1/3 of one share of FOX common stock of the same class, and holders will continue to own the remaining portion of each share of 21CF common stock.
+Pursuant to the distribution merger agreement, a portion of each share of 21CF common stock held at the time of the distribution will be exchanged for 1/3 of one share of FOX common stock.
+On the day the distribution is completed, shares of 21CF common stock will continue to own the remaining portion of each such share of 21CF common stock.
 On the day the distribution is completed, shares of 21CF common stock will continue to trade on Nasdaq.
-However, the total number of shares of 21CF common stock held, and the total number of shares of 21CF common stock outstanding, will be fewer than the number of shares of 21CF common stock held and the total number of shares of 21CF common stock outstanding prior to the distribution as a result of the exchange of a portion of each share for FOX common stock.
+However, the total number of shares of 21CF common stock held and the total number of shares of 21CF common stock outstanding, will be fewer than the number of shares of 21CF common stock held and the total number of shares of 21CF common stock coutstanding prior to the distribution as a result of the exchange of a portion of each share for FOX common stock.
 However, the proportionate ownership of each 21CF stockholder in 21CF (excluding the holders of the hook stock shares) will not change as a result of the distribution.
 For further detail, see the section entitled "-The Distribution" in this information statement.